MatthewFay/json-criteria/README.md

             {'key': 'purchased_products', 'op': 'contains', 'value': 'Laptop'}
         ]}
     ]},
+    # User has an interest in 'Books' AND User has not purchased a 'Tablet'
     {'product_id': 11, 'AND': [
         {'key': 'interests', 'op': 'contains', 'value': 'Books'},
         {'key': 'purchased_products', 'op': 'not_contains', 'value': 'Tablet'}